rayct/barcode_generator/README.md

 ### With this error handling code, the program will inform the user about any input errors that occur and prompt them to enter a valid code.

-### The code in Version: 1.0 seems to be correct, how ever it may produce some errors depending on the input provided by the user.
+### The code in Version: 1.0 seems to be correct, however it may produce some errors depending on the input provided by the user.
 ### Here are some possible errors that may occur:

 1. If the user inputs a non-numeric string as the code, the program will raise a ValueError when the barcode_format() function is called.